adioshun/gitBook_ros_autoware/ros/rosin-5days.md

 - create a subscriber node that listens to the /counter topic and each time it reads something it calls a function that does a print of the msg.

+- 당장은 아무 반응 없음, But when you executed the rostopic pub command, you published a message into the /counter topic, so the function has printed number

 ### 2b.2 Custom Topic Message Compilation